techkaduna/techkaduna/README.md

 - 👋 Hi, I’m @techkaduna
 - 👀 I’m interested in Ethical hacking,artificial intelligence,application development and operating systems.
-- 🌱 I’m currently learning python, c ,javascript and bash.
+- 🌱 I’m currently learning Python,C,Javascript and Bash.
-- 💞️ I’m looking to collaborate on ethiccal hacking projects,artificial intelligence and machine learning with python and C
+- 💞️ I’m looking to collaborate on ethical hacking projects,artificial intelligence, machine learning and apllication development with Python and C
 - 📫 How to reach me ?
 E-mail me at: techkaduna@gmail.com